Are you paying too much for rent?

 Use the 50/30/20 as a guideline for your own finances but don’t be afraid to edit for your personal situation.

-30% might be a lot for some to spend on entertainment.
+Spending 30% on entertainment and optional wants might be high for you.
 If you want to spend less on the 30% for entertainment, contribute more for retirement or splurge for a bigger apartment.

 Alternatively, you can also flip-flop the 30% and 20% categories to increase the amount going to your financial goals.
 If you’re still stretched for rent each month here are some easy ways to lower your rent payment.